spencer-goergen/HCI/documentation/user_guide.md

 # Errors

-- No errors should be expected
+- For bar graphs: If no graph can be created, an error pop-up is displayed
-- If no graph is displayed, graph is returing 0 fatalities for selection
+- For line graphs: If no graph is displayed, graph is returing 0 fatalities for selection

 # Tutorial
 ![ezgif com-gif-maker (8)](https://user-images.githubusercontent.com/106708967/182272543-5b52ddd3-3831-4e3b-b21e-e9eb28e52dd7.gif)